How Does Video Outreach Impact Pork Consumption?

 The results support a likely process by which Animal Equality’s videos produce behavior change over time.
 Having more anti-pork attitudes right after watching a video was associated with eating less pork over the subsequent month.
 This suggests that watching a video about farmed pigs has the desired effect of making the average person’s attitudes more anti-pork, and that that attitude shift leads them to reduce their pork consumption.

 It is important to note that the results described held true when we statistically controlled for socially desirable responding—people’s tendency to say what they think the researcher wants to hear.
 Therefore, we can be reasonably confident that the difference in pork consumption cannot simply be attributed to biased reporting.
-If you are interested in the study’s methodology, the full report provides more detail about social desirability concerns, as well as our other procedures, methods, and limitations.
+If you are interested in the study’s methodology, the full report (as well as the full dataset) provides more detail about social desirability concerns, as well as our other procedures, methods, and limitations.